outofcoffee/imposter/docs/configuration.md

 ## Simple, static responses

-For simple scenarios, use the `staticFile` property within the `response` object in your configuration.
+For simple scenarios, use the `file` property within the `response` object in your configuration.

 In the example above, we are using a static response file (`example-data.json`) containing the following: